wandergeek/ansible-golang/README.md

 # ansible-golang

-This is an ansible role which compiles Go and installs on the target machine
+This is an ansible role which compiles Go and installs cross compile environment on the target machine.

 # Role Variables